Ultimately, the Kli Yakar — being the emuna-filled tzaddik that he is — gives us final hope.

-- Learning Torah and humbling oneself [shever ruach] can rectify even this severe sins
+- Learning Torah and humbling oneself [shever ruach] can rectify even this severe sin.

-- Mishlei and Tehillim are particularly helpful (this is not quoted in this post, but is found in the original commentary)
+- Mishlei and Tehillim are particularly helpful (not quoted directly in this post, but is found in the original commentary on the parsha).

-- As destructive and irredeemable as being a blabbering fault-finder is, our Sages apparently consider it an illness, with the Kli Yakar even acknowledging that such people just find it "difficult" to "leave the habit," and it is curable
+- As destructive and irredeemable as being a blabbering fault-finder is, our Sages apparently consider it an illness, with the Kli Yakar even acknowledging that such people just find it "difficult" to "leave the habit," and it is ultimately curable.

 - Pray for that person—in Parshat Ki Tisa, the Kli Yakar emphasizes a sinner's sweet potential and the need to fast and pray for our fellow sinners

 How to Really Help Difficult People